overblog/GraphQLBundle/docs/annotations/arguments-transformer.md

 So, the resolver (the `createUser` method) will receive an instance of the class `UserRegisterInput` instead of an array of data.

 ### Special arguments

-The arguments transformer is also able to transform some `specials arguments` (see auto-guessing) :
+The arguments transformer is also able to transform some `special arguments` (see auto-guessing) :

 - If the type `@info` is specified, it will be replaced by the current `ResolveInfo`